syafuso/syafuso.github.io/_posts/2017-06-02-review-top-military-watches.markdown

 	</tr>
 </table>

-### Best Overall: G-Shock Men's Black Resin Sport Watch
+### Best Overall: Casio G-Shock Men's Black Resin Sport Watch

 Durable enough to withstand combat, yet cheap enough to risk it, this watch will deliver what you need at a bargain.